StoneT2000/lerobot-sim2real/docs/zero_shot_rgb_sim2real.md

 We provide a pre-built [simulation environment called SO100GraspCube-v1](https://github.com/haosulab/ManiSkill/tree/main/mani_skill/envs/tasks/digital_twins/so100_arm/grasp_cube.py) that only needs a few minor modifications for your own use.
 If you are interested in making your own environments to then tackle via sim2real reinforcement learning we recommend you finish this tutorial first, then learn how to [create custom simulated tasks in ManiSkill](https://maniskill.readthedocs.io/en/latest/user_guide/tutorials/custom_tasks/index.html), then follow the tutorial on how to [design them for sim2real support](https://maniskill.readthedocs.io/en/latest/user_guide/tutorials/sim2real/index.html)

-In this section we need to roughly align the real world and simulation environments.
-This means we need to decide where the robot is installed, and where the camera is relative to the robot.
-Throughout this section we will be modifying the `env_config.json` file which is used to configure the simulation environment used during training.
+In this section we will align the real world and simulation environments by configuring the robot installation location, camera positioning, and ensuring camera images match between sim and real.
+We'll modify the `env_config.json` file which configures the simulation environment for training.
+While this initial setup can be challenging, it only needs to be done once unless the camera position changes.

 ## 1.1: Setup the Robot and Camera in the Real World